devesh-saini/devesh-saini/README.md

 ## Hi there 👋 I'm Devesh

 <!-- ![til](./wall1.gif) -->
-Currently working on projects that blend **AI, automation, and web applications**, while growing toward a full-fledged **AI Engineer** role. ✨ Passionate about ideas that merge creativity with computation.
+Currently working on projects that blend **AI, automation, and web applications**, while growing toward a full-fledged **AI/ML Engineer** role. ✨ Passionate about ideas that merge creativity with computation.